valexandersaulys/django-react-redux-OLD/README.md

 Order of Building:

   1. reducer with name
-  2. action that corresponds to reducer name
+  2. action that corresponds to reducer name -- one for one match
   3. connect up reducer with component

 Redux helps us keep a single state from which we can read data.
+Components trigger actions, which _dispatch_ reducers resulting in changes to state.

 Install with: